 So… there are no maps, no book guides, open your eyes and just immerse yourself in our daily lives: …thanks to Kigali greeters you will feel like a real Kigalier for a few hours.
 Send us your request now.

-Kigali Greeters is a non-profit project within the Global Greeter Network.
+Kigali Greeters is a non-profit project within the International Greeter Association

 What Greeters are?

 Greeters welcome guests and take them on individual Greets through the city – without charge.

 We love our hometown and we like to give you an insight into our personal lives in Kigali.
 We accompany you through our town – entirely free of charge, as is customary among friends.
 You will experience very personal and individual walkabouts and you will hear about our workaday lives.